 By the way, as part of portfolio management, ensure that you’re using effective metrics.
 Measures that are predictive and precise.
 As a result, you’ll be able to better anticipate future growth.
 Click here to learn how to improve your innovation metrics.

-Speaking of portfolio management, there’s naturally some some overlap with the new product development process.
+Speaking of portfolio management, there’s naturally some overlap with the new product development process.
 For instance, in the early phases, an idea shouldn’t enter the system without available resources.

 However, after this initial phase, keep the meetings for portfolio management and the new product development process separate.
 As much as you can.
 After all, they serve different purposes.